 40. Lost White Child Found by Indians

 Julia Morrison was born in her parent’s cabin along what is now Saugatuck’s Lake Street in 1846.
 Her parents, Stephen and Mary Elizabeth Morrison, were among the earliest settlers and had friendly relationships with the local Odawa (Ottawa) and Bodéwadmi (Potawatomi).
 One day little Julia got lost in the woods.
-After much frantic searching her parents, they asked their Indigenous neighbors for help.
+After much frantic searching her parents asked their Indigenous neighbors for help.
 Soon thereafter Julia was located picking flowers on top of a nearby hill.